Agentew04/UniChain/README.md

 ## Installation

 There is a NuGet Package [here]() to develop apps that use this blockchain solution.
-There is also a app that will make your computer become a node and help the network stay up.
+There is also a CLI tool that make your computer become a node and interacts with the main network.
+In the future there will be a Desktop App for creating and managing your wallet.

 ## Usage

-### Library
+### As a library in your project

 After the NuGet Package has been added to your project, you can use it as following (C#)